Whiteboard videos don’t look like much – but they convert amazingly well.

 What things?
 You can find out from this free checklist we’ve made:

 We created it to help you make the most effective marketing videos possible.
-Including these ten elements can improve any video – not just whiteboard animation.
+Including these ten elements can improve any video – not just whiteboard and cartoon animation.
 You can use this checklist for live action videos, cartoon animations, motion graphics… you name it!

 So go ahead and click the link above to download it free of charge – and your marketing videos will never be the same again (in a good way)!